nextpyp/pyp/docs/reference/cli/single_particle.rst

 7 Create shape mask
 ===================

-Create a shape mask from the most recent reconstruction:
+This step will create a shape mask using the most recent reconstruction:

 .. code-block:: bash